philippejer/opentk/README.md

 The simplest way to use OpenTK in your project is to install the [NuGet package](http://www.nuget.org/packages/OpenTK/).

-Note what installing NuGet package will add reference to CustomOpenTK.dll, but CustomOpenTK.dll.config will not be copied to the project output directory automatically, so you need to add it to your project and then enable the "Copy to Output Directory" option (as in step 3 below).
+Note what installing NuGet package will add reference to OpenTK.dll, but OpenTK.dll.config will not be copied to the project output directory automatically, so you need to add it to your project and then enable the "Copy to Output Directory" option (as in step 3 below).

-To build OpenTK from source, simply double-click CustomOpenTK.sln and build through your IDE.
+To build OpenTK from source, simply double-click OpenTK.sln and build through your IDE.

 Alternatively, open a command prompt and type:
 ```